The curvature of almost Robinson manifolds: Geometric applications

 Computing the curvature $2$-form yields

-It is immediate that the Weyl tensor satisfies \eqref{eq-alg-special} regardless of whether the metric is Einstein or not.
-Einstein metrics can nonetheless be obtained for suitable choice of function $F=F(r)$ as given in \cites{Mann2004,Awad2002,Awad2006}. \end{exa}
+Einstein metrics can be obtained for suitable choice of function $F=F(r)$ as given in \cites{Mann2004,Awad2002,Awad2006}, in which case it is immediate that the Weyl tensor satisfies \eqref{eq-alg-special}. \end{exa}

-\paragraph{Parallel Robinson structures} Spacetimes admitting a parallel null line distribution, whose curvature properties were given in Proposition \ref{prop-rec-null-vec}.
-The holonomy of the Levi-Civita of such manifolds is contained in $\Sim(n-2)$.
+\paragraph{Parallel Robinson structures} The holonomy of the Levi-Civita of a spacetime admitting a parallel null line distribution is contained in $\Sim(n-2)$.
 When the holonomy of the Levi-Civita connection is reduced to a subgroup of $\Sim(m-1,\C)$, the manifold admits a parallel Robinson structure, i.e.

 Equivalently, the manifold admits a recurrent pure spinor of real index $1$.\footnote{As explained in appendix \ref{sec-spinors}, a pure spinor of real index $1$ is equivalent to the existence of $\simalg(m-1,\C)$-invariant $3$-form $\varrho_{abc}$ and $2$-form $\mu_{ab}$.
 Recurrence of the spinor is equivalent to recurrence of these forms.} This is one of the cases considered in \cite{Galaev2013}.